45 Fremont

 After looking at 7 different property websites and meeting internally, we concluded that the biggest pain point when navigating through real-estate property websites was the differences between content on the Building and Availability pages.

-It was often confusing trying to navigate through these two sections as we often wondered where content regarding floor plans or interactive building modules was located.
+It was often confusing trying to navigate through these two divs as we often wondered where content regarding floor plans or interactive building modules was located.

 Design Thinking